higayasuo/iframe-messenger/README.md

 The iframe is displayed in a modal-like overlay with:
 - Semi-transparent background
-- Centered positioning
+- Centered positioning (horizontally)
+- Customizable top position (defaults to 0)
 - Close button in the top-right corner
-- Responsive dimensions (400px × 600px by default)
+- Customizable dimensions (defaults to 100% × 100%)
 - Clean, modern styling with rounded corners

 ## Error Handling